Nyerguds/MobiusMapEditor/README.md

 * In Celltrigger mode, if a selected trigger is already linked to objects, the trigger labels on these objects will be indicated in yellow.
 * Changed references to ConcretePavementTD mod in the .config file to its new name; "GraphicsFixesTD".
 * Changed tool clamping logic to only need a minimum size to remain inside the window, rather than the entire tool.
 This minimum can be set in the setting "MinimumClampSize" in the .config file
+* Steam publish dialog now has buttons to easily copy the map name and briefing from the mission.
+* Steam publish dialog description now properly supports multiline.
+* Steam publish dialog will now properly restore the location of a previously-used custom generated thumbnail.
+* in addition to the Remaster's one "Text=" line briefing, the editor now writes the classic style briefings into maps too, as "1=", "2=", etc. lines split at human-readable length.

 ### Possible future features